Your business works because of you.

 After control is explicit:

-We establish where control actually lives today not where it’s assumed to live. - Dominant Control Problem Identified
+We establish where control actually lives today, not where it’s assumed to live.

 This is a fit if:

-- You are the escalation path for too much
+• You are typically the only escalation path

 This is not a fit if: